 6 – Malacochersus tornieri

-The pancake tortoise doesn’t gets name because it can flip pancakes with the best of use, it has an unusually thin, and very flat, flexible shell which does kind of make it look like a pancake.
+The pancake tortoise doesn’t get the name because it can flip pancakes with the best of use, it has an unusually thin, and very flat, flexible shell which does kind of make it look like a pancake.
 But I still think the name is kind of cruel.

 5 – Astrochelys radiata